-Foster and homeless youth, former juvenile court school pupils, pupils of military families, currently migratory children, and newcomer program participants in his or her third or fourth year of high school, may be exempted from local graduation coursework requirements that are in addition to state graduation requirements unless the District/COE makes a finding that the pupil is reasonably able to complete graduation requirements in time to graduate from high school by the end of the pupil's fourth year of high school.
 In addition to other requirements, the District/COE is required to accept coursework satisfactorily completed by a pupil in foster care, a pupil who is a homeless child or youth, a former juvenile court school pupil, a pupil who is a child of a military family, a pupil who is a migratory child, or a pupil participating in a newcomer program while attending another public school, a juvenile court school, a charter school, a school in a country other than the United States, or a nonpublic, nonsectarian school or agency even if the pupil did not complete the entire course and shall issue that pupil full or partial credit for the coursework completed.
 Eligible pupils shall not be required to retake a course if the pupil has satisfactorily completed the entire course in a public school, a juvenile court school, a charter school, a school in a country other than the United States, or a nonpublic, nonsectarian school or agency.
 If the pupil did not complete the entire course, the local educational agency shall not require the pupil to retake the portion of the course the pupil completed unless the local educational agency, in consultation with the holder of educational rights for the pupil, finds that the pupil is reasonably able to complete the requirements in time to graduate from high school.
 If partial credit is awarded the eligible pupil shall be enrolled in the same or equivalent course, if applicable, so that the pupil may continue and complete the entire course.
-An eligible pupil shall not be prevented from retaking or taking a course to meet the eligibility requirements for admission to the California State University or the University of California.
-A complaint for noncompliance may be filed under the District/COE's Uniform Complain Procedures.
-[See Paragraph 25] [EC 51225.1 et seq.].
+A complaint for noncompliance may be filed under the District/COE's Uniform Complaint Procedures.
+[See Paragraph 28] [EC 51225.1 et seq.].
 Eligible students should contact the District/COE regarding specific qualifications and requirements.

-42. Immigration, Citizenship Status, and Religious Belief:
+46. Immigration, Citizenship Status, and Religious Belief:

 Students are afforded an equal right to an education regardless of immigration status or religious beliefs.
-Additional information regarding your rights to an education can be found at oaq.ca.qov/immigrant/rights.
+Additional information regarding your rights to an education can be found at oag.ca.gov/immigrant/rights.
 [EC 234.7].
-(District Attachment - #9).
+(Attachment -10).

-43. District/COE Policy Regarding Parent Classroom Visits:
+47. District/COE Policy Regarding Parent Classroom Visits: